Rutgers Scarlet Service Internship (RSSI) Program

 Make a gift in support of Rutgers Scarlet Service.

-Students are required to attend three in-person events/seminars at the beginning (April), middle (July), and end (September) of the RSSI Program.
+Students are required to attend multiple in-person and virtual events and field trips during the Spring and Summer 2026 semesters, as well as a Celebration event in early Fall 2026.
 Specific dates will be announced soon.
-Travel to Rutgers-New Brunswick campus is necessary for two of these events.
+Travel to Rutgers-New Brunswick campus is necessary for the Kickoff and Celebration events.

 Course Description

 The RSSI course is a 3-credit, pass/no credit, virtual and asynchronous internship course that will require an estimated one (1) hour of coursework per week.
 This course is meant to ground students’ experience in their public service internships, providing them with the theoretical foundation and professional and civic skillset to thrive in their internship site and their communities.
-Through readings and reflections, students will explore and engage with the topic of public service while building their career readiness and professionalism.
+Through readings, reflections, and virtual discussions, students will explore and engage with the topics of public service and civic engagement while building their career readiness and professionalism.

 Students who participated in previous RSSI Program cohorts are not eligible to reapply.